List of VeggieTales characters: Miss Achmetha

 Miss Achmetha (introduced 2000) is a green onion who made her first appearance singing the song "Lost Puppies" in "Esther...
-The Girl Who Became Queen."
+The Girl Who Became Queen".
 Miss Achmetha is known for her constantly twitching eye, her somewhat absentminded or annoyed demeanor, and her accordion playing.
-She also appears in speaking and non-speaking parts in the Silly Songs, including "SUV" (which she sang alongside Larry), "Larry's High Silk Hat" and "Bellybutton".
-After an eleven year absence, Miss Achmetha returned in The VeggieTales Show, participating onstage in the shows put on in the theater.
+She also appears in both speaking and non-speaking parts in the Silly Songs, including "Sport Utility Vehicle" (which she sang alongside Larry), "Larry's High Silk Hat", and "Belly Button".
+After an eleven-year absence, Miss Achmetha returned for The VeggieTales Show, participating onstage in the shows put on in the theater.